ManiWiplinger/mmmmmCrawler/readme.md

 How to use:

 Enter your URL and press CRAWL.
-You will get an link  in the text field.
+You will get an link output in the text field.

 ## Comming Soon